MicrosoftDocs/nav-content/dynamics-nav-app/LocalFunctionality/Germany/how-to-block-shipment-for-negative-inventory.md

     ms.author: edupont

 ---
-# How to: Block Shipment for Negative Inventory In Germany
+# How to: Block Shipment for Negative Inventory (Germany)
 You can block outbound shipment for an item when a transaction results in a negative inventory for that item.

 ## To block shipment for negative inventory